zeycus/fsbackup/docs/source/command_usage.rst

 Information recovery from volumes
 ==================================
-All the burden of keeping the filesystem updated has a single purpose: to be able to recover content from the backup volumes when necessary.
-This operation may be infrequent, but it is arguably the most important.
-It is currently performed with the ``checkout`` command::
+All the burden of keeping the backup updated has a single purpose: to be able to recover content from volumes when necessary.
+This operation may be infrequent, but it is undoubtedly the most important.
+It is currently performed with the
+``checkout`` command::

     fsbck.py updateVolume -db=<config_file> --drive=<driveLetter> --sourcepath=\\ZEYCUS-TVS671\Multimedia\video\seriesPlex\Monk --destpath=F:\temp\Monk